spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 At this point, we've successfully built our collaborative REPL and isolated complete instances of our application in containers.
 Now, we need to evaluate how we can connect clients to their associated container on the server, as well as allowing a user to invite other users to collaborate in their session.

 ## 6.1 Naive Approach: Port Forwarding
-Each container will have a unique IP address and port number associated with it, and the question becomes how we can route a user's request for a session to a container and form a connection.
+Each container has a unique IP address and port number associated with it, and the question becomes how we could route a user's request for a session to a container and form a connection.
 We first considered using port forwarding, which takes the initial HTTP request from the client and forwards it to the address and port number of a ready-to-use container.

 | Session | Open Port on Host | Container's IP & port |
 | -------- | -------- | -------- |